-To position clips on a track, select one or more clips and drag.
-While dragging, black guides indicate the range of clips being positioned.
-The timeline shows the start time and end time of the clips being positioned.
+While dragging, black lines indicate the selection of clips being positioned.
+The Timeline ruler shows the start time and end time of the selected clips being positioned.